sieger/handbook/README.md

   - https://streamable.com/lmczh0 - strip front side
   - https://streamable.com/vo9l2z - strip back side
 - After every single ram value change please test it, because it might now give error in a long time, but if there is a correction it will reduce the performance.
 Also if you change a value, but the tests are not that effected then it means there is a problem.
-- Only test with intel mmemory latency checker. mlc. simple command can be `mlc --loaded_latency -t10`. and run it as admin.
+- Only test with intel memory latency checker. mlc. simple command can be `mlc --loaded_latency -t10`. and run it as admin.
 - Testing for only 1 day will not be enough, try OCCT sse 1 night, OCCT avx 1 night, Anta55 1 night, then if you have Karhu 1 night, then you can say it is fine.

 **Mouse**